Signe Pierce

+Pierce records music under the name Big Sister and collaborated on several tracks with Sophie before the producer's death in 2021.
+One of these, "Do U Wanna Be Alive," was later released on Sophie's posthumous album.

 Pierce's work has also been shown at the Castor Gallery's SATELLITE Art Show (2016), the Nathalie Halgand Galerie in Vienna (2017), and the Annka Kultys Gallery in London (2018 & 2019).
 In 2020, Pierce's work was one of 35 artists included in "Time for Outrage!" at the Kunstpalast Düsseldorf.